DDoS/Golite/doc/report.md

 for instance, we used the `forEach()` method extensively to iterate over lists of nodes in our Abstract Syntax Tree.

-As our teammates would be building the project over different platforms, we opted to use Gradle as a build tool.
-We used a plugin to integrate SableCC as part of the build process.
-The only caveat was that we had to make our own plugin, and so it had to be bundled with the project.
-Otherwise, Gradle downloads dependencies, compilers, tests and runs the project with a few simple commands.
+For a build system we opted to use Gradle.
+It's a task based tool designed original for Java.
+It's fast compared to other ones like Maven, and easily extensible.
+It also manages dependencies for us, such as the Apache CLI library and the LLVM 3.9 bindings.
+We made a custom plugin to include the SableCC grammar processing as a build task.
+Through the configuration code, we also added more tasks to compile the runtime, and generate bash files for running our compiler and compiling the code generation output.
+It runs our tests on every build too.
+With it we've automated nearly every build step in the project.

 Gradle doesn't need to be installed on the machine either, thanks to the Gradle Wrapper.

 ## Syntax